 When you order, they’ll ask you if you want the sandwich on a hard roll or a soft roll.
 The girl who took my order recommended the hard roll, so I went with that.

 This is probably the best Turkey sandwich I’ve ever had.
 The turkey meat was thinly sliced and very soft in texture, like velvety soft.
-The cheddar cheese also stood out for its softness and flavor.
-Overall, the amalgamation of all the ingredients, including their freshly baked in-house bread, balanced each other out perfectly.
+The cheddar cheese also stood out for its softness and bold flavor.
+Overall, the amalgamation of all the ingredients, including their freshly baked bread, balanced each other out perfectly.

 It looks like I’m not the only one who loved it.
 One Yelper wrote: “Both our kids drive 1-2 hours just to get their Turkey subs, which we’ve all been eating for several years.
 Always fresh and fantastic!!!”